Welcome to WordPress. This is your first post. Edit or delete it, then start writing!

 Send an email to the Policy office of Costa Constantinides, Chair, Committee on Environmental Protection

-Click here to send an Easy Email for EJaaa
+Click here to send an Easy Email for EJ

 The sincere interest in Environmental Justice issues was evidenced by an overflow crowd with dozens having to wait outside a recent public hearing.
 The NYC Council is considering two bills that would create an interagency taskforce and a concurrent advisory board as well as authorize a study to yield recommendations regarding EJ issues.
 It is encouraging that the Committee on Environmental Protection under the leadership of Council Member Costantinides is dedicating attention to this.